 A student survey was handed out during the exam.
-All the students responded.
+All seven students responded.
 The answers could have been provided in a semi-quantitative (yes, more yes then no, more no than yes and no) form with a possibility to comment.
-Typical questions/statements were: the course was useful for my education; the labs were useful part of the course; the exercise sessions were productive; the lecturers devoted time to answer questions, etc. All but a few student answers fell into the first two categories, none was in "no".
-A few noteworthy comments: "Exercise sessions might cover more the topics that will be given in exam"; on labs: "It is always good to see things in practice, connecting words to experiences"; on homework: "For a goal oriented person, concrete goals are always of assistance."
+Typical questions/statements were: the course was useful for my education; the labs were useful part of the course; the exercise sessions were productive; the lecturers devoted time to answer questions, the requirements for the course were clear, the textbook was understandable, etc. All but one answers fell into the first two categories, only one (about choosing optics and lasers for the future career) was in the "more no than yes" cathegory.
+Students acknowledged learning new concepts that they were not aware before.
+The criticisms included some lectures too heavy on equations, too little initiative offered in exercise solving sessions, some disparity between problems solved in homework and exercise sessions and exam.